Epoxy: Production

 These commodity epoxy manufacturers mentioned above typically do not sell epoxy resins in a form usable to smaller end users, so there is another group of companies that purchases epoxy raw materials from the major producers and then compounds (blends, modifies, or otherwise customizes) epoxy systems from these raw materials.
 These companies are known as "formulators".
 The majority of the epoxy systems sold are produced by these formulators and they comprise over 60% of the dollar value of the epoxy market.
 There are hundreds of ways that these formulators can modify epoxies—by adding mineral fillers (talc, silica, alumina, etc.), by adding flexibilizers, viscosity reducers, colorants, thickeners, accelerators, adhesion promoters, etc. These modifications are made to reduce costs, to improve performance, and to improve processing convenience.
 As a result, a typical formulator sells dozens or even thousands of formulations—each tailored to the requirements of a particular application or market.

 The raw materials for epoxy resin production are today largely petroleum derived, although some plant derived sources are now becoming commercially available (e.g. plant derived glycerol used to make epichlorohydrin).

 Renewable, recycled, waterborne and biobased epoxy

 As there is a general trend to renewable and "green" sources and greater use of biobased materials, research is ongoing in the epoxy arena too.
 Waterborne epoxy paints have been around since the 1970s and research is ongoing.
 There is also movement to use waste as well as recycled raw materials where possible.
 Waste granite filings are produced in the mining industry.
 Research is being done on innovative solutions such as using waste granite powders in epoxy resins and designing binders for coatings based on this.
 Other work is ongoing to produce epoxy and epoxy based coatings from recycled raw materials including PET bottles.
+Monomers for epoxy resins can be derived from several different biomass sources.